wharfkit/website/src/lib/docs/Antelope/P2PClient.md

 The `P2PClient` provided by the [Antelope](#) library is a client capable of sending and receiving messages on a native Antelope peer-to-peer network.

-> **NOTE**: This documentation about the usage of the `P2PClient` will focus on usage within a nodejs context.
+> **NOTE**: This documentation about the usage of the `P2PClient` will focus on usage within a Node.js context.
 While it may be possible in the browser context, it has not been tested.

 ## Usage